Advanced Lazy Expressions and Persistent Reductions¶

 and b

 The dynamic adaptation of lazy expressions to changes in the dimensions of array operands illustrates the power of deferred computations in Blosc2.
-By deferring the computation of expressions until necessary, Blosc2 can quickly access structural information like the shape
+By deferring the computation of expressions until necessary, Blosc2 can quickly access structural information about the result, such as the shape

 and dtype